 Debit Side of Journal Entry:

 Legal Fees are expenses.
 This is a nominal account.
-If we go back to the Golden rules of accounting, we debit all the expenses & losses and credit all the incomes & gains.
+According to the Golden Rules of Accounting, we debit all expenses and losses and credit all incomes and gains.

-Therefore, debit the Legal fees GL in the journal entry.
+Therefore, debit the legal fees GL for recording the journal entry.

 Credit Side of Journal Entry: